corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **verbose**:
-Boolean representing whether debug information for the IPC between the Signer and the remote service should be displayed.
+Boolean representing whether debug information for the IPC between the Signing Service and the remote service should be displayed.